pyarmak/entrada-1x-docs/user/docs/schedulingevents/create.md

 * **Audience (Groups)**: If the course to which the event belongs is using the groups function and one or more groups is the audience for this event, provide the group name here.
 Group names can be found via Admin>Manage Courses>*select course*>Groups.
 * **Audience (Cohorts)**: If a specific cohort is the audience for this event, enter the cohort here.
 * **Audience (Students)**: If individual students need to be added to the audience, provide the names in this column.
-* **Attendance Required**: If attendance is required for this event and will be taken via the Entrada attendance feature enter a 1.
-If the Entrada attendance feature will not be used for this event, enter 0.
+* **Attendance Required**: If attendance is required for this event and will be taken via the Elentra attendance feature enter a 1.
+If the Elentra attendance feature will not be used for this event, enter 0.
 * **Teacher Names**: Enter the names of any teachers to be linked to this event.
 Separate multiple teacher names with a semicolon.
 * **Teacher Numbers**: Enter the institutional id of any teachers to be linked to this event.
 Separate multiple numbers with a semicolon.
 * **Objective Release Dates**: If there are specific release dates for the objectives linked to this event, enter 1.
 If not, enter 0.